Vodafone and Liberty face battle for Kabel Deutschland

 A source familiar with the situation said Liberty has already talked to the German antitrust office to discuss the deal, but declined to elaborate.
 The deal may also get referred for review by the competition watchdog in Brussels, which reviews large deals in the European Union and those with potential regional importance.

-In prior German cable deals, regulators required remedies like making it easier for housing associations to switch TV providers and ending encryption of digital free TV programmes.
+In prior German cable deals, regulators required remedies like making it easier for housing associations to switch TV providers and ending encryption of digital free TV programs.

 Liberty Global customers in Germany are in the densely populated German state of North Rhine-Westphalia as well as in Hesse and Baden-Wuerttemberg, while Kabel Deutschland is active in the rest of Germany.

 Liberty Global's Unity Media Kabel BW and Kabel Deutschland hold about 15 percent of the German broadband market.
-With cheaper prices and higher speeds, they have been winning customers from Deutsche Telekom (DTEGn.DE), which still has more than 40 percent of the market.
+With cheaper prices and higher speeds, they have been winning customers from Deutsche Telekom, which still has more than 40 percent of the market.

 Vodafone holds roughly 12 percent of the German broadband market, and rents wholesale capacity from Deutsche Telekom to provide the service to customers.